 CALL FOR CONTRIBUTIONS

 If you were part of any Arizona cybersecurity community, conference, or organization — or if you have archival materials, newsletters, photos, or firsthand knowledge — we invite you to help fill in the missing dates.
 Your contributions ensure that the history of Arizona’s cybersecurity ecosystem is preserved accurately and respectfully.
 You can choose to have public attribution for your contribution, or we can publish it anonymously according to your preference.
-Contact SDSUG.
+Contact Sonoran Desert Security (SDSUG).

-The Sonoran Desert Security User Group (SDSUG) is Arizona’s longest‑running cybersecurity community and a central institution in the region’s security ecosystem.
-Founded in 2001 and operating continuously for more than 25 years, SDSUG provides practitioner‑driven leadership, vendor‑neutral governance, and trusted peer collaboration across the Southwest.
-Through its annual research, ecosystem mapping, and community programs, SDSUG strengthens regional resilience and serves as a stable anchor for Arizona’s cybersecurity practitioners, organizations, and critical‑infrastructure partners.
+Sonoran Desert Security (SDSUG) is Arizona’s longest‑running cybersecurity community and a central institution in the region’s security ecosystem.
+Established in 2001 and operating continuously for more than 25 years, Sonoran Desert Security (SDSUG) provides practitioner‑led leadership, vendor‑neutral governance, and trusted peer collaboration across the Southwest.
+Through its annual research, ecosystem mapping, and community programs, Sonoran Desert Security (SDSUG) strengthens regional resilience and serves as a stable anchor for Arizona’s cybersecurity practitioners, organizations, and critical infrastructure partners.
+Sonoran Desert Security (SDSUG) also produces independent research used by organizations and policymakers across Arizona, the broader Southwest, and national and international security, technology, and governance communities.

 Need Something Else?